decaf-emu/decaf-emu/README.md

 - None, this is an in-development project and user support is not provided.

 ## Binaries
 The latest Windows and Linux binaries are available via [Actions artifacts](https://github.com/decaf-emu/decaf-emu/actions?query=branch%3Amaster+is%3Asuccess).
+You must be logged into GitHub in order to download the artifacts.

 MacOS builds are currently not provided due to complications with Vulkan.